Dead Man's Party (Buffy the Vampire Slayer): Plot

-Joyce hangs up a Nigerian mask given by a gallery friend.
-At Giles' apartment, Buffy avoids most questions about her summer, while Giles hides his relief at her return.
+Having returned home, Buffy and Joyce find things awkward between them as Joyce hangs up a Nigerian mask given by a gallery friend.
+At Giles' apartment, Buffy avoids most questions from her friends about her summer, while Giles hides his relief at her return.

 The next day, Joyce takes Buffy to see Principal Snyder, who takes vindictive pleasure in refusing to lift her expulsion.
 Buffy meets the annoying Pat, a member of Joyce's book club, who comments on Buffy's recent behavior and its impact on Joyce.
 Buffy finds a dead cat in the basement and buries it in the garden.
 That night, the Nigerian mask's eyes glow red and the reanimated cat crawls out of the earth.

 The return of the cat shocks Buffy and Joyce; Giles arrives to collect it for study.
 He notices the mask before having to remind Buffy that she is not allowed on school grounds.
 At school, Buffy's friends decide to throw her a party.
 The discussion distracts Giles from a page showing the Nigerian mask.

 Overwhelmed by the noisy party, Buffy tries in vain to talk to Willow.
 She overhears Joyce telling Pat how tough Buffy's return has been on her.
 Combined with the coldness of her friends and the problems with school, Buffy decides it was a mistake to have come home and starts packing.